patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

             eventKey={0}
             id="refTab1Section"
             ref={this.contentRef1}
-            aria-label="This is content for the first tab"
+            aria-label="This is content for the first separate content tab"
           >
             Tab 1 section
           </TabContent>